jj-zhu/jj-zhu.github.io/teaching.md

 published: true
 ---
 # Recent
 - Summer 2026.
-I will be teaching a summer school course at Peking University
+I will be giving a lecture series at the summer school at Peking University, at the School of Mathematical Sciences.
+The summer school information is [here](https://www.math.pku.edu.cn/amel/sqxx/172097.htm).
+The lecture series is on the topic of "Computational Gradient Flows and Optimal Transport".

-- Autumn 2026.
-Modern methods in Statistical Learning (SF2935) at KTH

 - Winter 2023/24.
 [Non-parametric statistics course at Humboldt University of Berlin (at master level)](https://agnes.hu-berlin.de/lupo/rds?state=verpublish&status=init&vmfile=no&publishid=207589&moduleCall=webInfo&publishConfFile=webInfo&publishSubDir=veranstaltung), co-lecturing with [Vladimir Spokoinyi](https://www.wias-berlin.de/people/spokoiny/), in term 2023/24.